 The shipping company must ensure that the products are accompanied by all EAD (export accompanied documents) that are required by the importing country, including:

 All other documents that are required by the importing country must be completed and approved before the container is sealed and loaded on board the ship.

 The product is shipped to China and checked by China Customs on arrival.
 China Customs check the import documentation to confirm all requirements have been met and may test the product again prior to releasing it into the country.

-Once cleared the product is sent to the warehouse.
+Once cleared by Customs the product is sent to the warehouse.

-The product arrives at the warehouse where they are managed using barcoding and traceability systems.
+The product arrives at the warehouse where it is managed using barcoding and traceability systems.
 No product leaves the warehouse until it receives a final quality check.